South Africa's Higgo wins Palmetto Championship at Congaree - News Break

 The run capped an unprecedented stretch of golf in the Palmetto State.

-It began in April with Stewart Cink winning his third RBC Heritage title at Harbour Town Golf Links and continued last month with 50-year-old “Lefty," Phil Mickelson, becoming the oldest major winner at the PGA Championship on Kiawah Island.
+It began in April with Stewart Cink winning his third RBC Heritage title at Harbour Town Golf Links and continued last month with 50-year-old Phil Mickelson becoming the oldest major winner at the PGA Championship on Kiawah Island.

-And now, another lefty in Higgo brands himself a future star with his first win on tour.

 More AP golf: https://apnews.com/hub/golf and https:twitter.com/AP_Sports